 Fixed-term appointment annual workload ranges from 384 to 480 SICH (generally equal to 8 – 10 sections), with at least 144 SICH (generally equal to 3 sections) in the fall semester.
 Workload for a fixed-term librarian appointment is no less than 25 hours per week in each semester.
 Workload for a fixed-term counsellor appointment is no less than 190 hours per semester.

 Fixed-term contract faculty may accept sessional contracts in addition to the fixed-term appointment contract; these additional contracts are not eligible for pension and are treated as separate sessional contracts for compensation purposes.

-Benefit eligibility (*link*per Article 16) and pension begins immediately upon the start of the fixed-term appointment.
+Benefit eligibility (per Article 16 of the Collective Agreement) and pension begins immediately upon the start of the fixed-term appointment.
 Participation in the Local Authorities Pension Plan (LAPP) is optional.
 Fixed-term contract faculty must be insured under the University’s basic life insurance, extended health care, and dental plans.
 Fixed-term contract faculty who wish to opt out of extended health care and dental care must have coverage for these benefits under another group plan.

 Fixed-term appointment compensation is prorated over twelve months.
 Fixed-term contract faculty receive $1000 in professional development funds each year of the fixed-term appointment.
 Unused funds can accumulate for up to four years.

 At the end of an initial fixed-term appointment, an incumbent has the right of first refusal for consideration for reappointment.
 Eligible incumbents are normally reappointed for a term of up to three years.
 To be eligible for reappointment, evaluations as outlined in Article 28 carried out in the previous term must have been consistently satisfactory.